chenxingqiang/secret-learn/examples/release_highlights/README.txt

 Release Highlights
 ------------------

-These examples illustrate the main features of the releases of jax-sklearn.
+These examples illustrate the main features of the releases of secret-learn.